Image 01

 “India: Democratic Integrity and Financial Molasses.”
 In R. Bingham and E. W. Hill, eds., Government and Business Finance: Global Perspectives on Economic Development.
 (Newark: CUPR Press of Rutgers University, 1997).

-“Brazil: Business-Government Financial Relations in the Land of ‘Super-Inflation.'”
+Business Finance in Brazil, the Land of ‘Super-Inflation.'”
 In R. Bingham and E. W. Hill, eds., Government and Business Finance: Global Perspectives on Economic Development.
 (Newark: CUPR Press of Rutgers University, 1997).

-Other Publications (Working papers, research notes, encyclopedia entries, op-ed pieces)
+Other Publications (Working papers, translations, shorter encyclopedia entries, opinion pieces)

 “La elusiva búsqueda del ‘cresimiento verde’: Las relaciones internacionales y la cooperación ambiental en el hemisferio occidental,” (with Sybil Rhodes).
 Revista UCEMA, 24, April 2014, pp. 16-19.